is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 git pull origin main
 git stash apply
 bundle install
-RAILS_ENV=production rails db:migrate # You don't need to execute it unless there are new migration files added RAILS_ENV=production rails db:seed # You don't need to execute it unless the "db/seeds.rb" is changed rails assets:precompile # This needs to be executed whenever any assets are changed.
+rails db:migrate # You can skip this step if no new migration files added.
+Running it has no side effects. rails db:seed # You can skip this step if `db/seeds.rb` is not changed.
+Running it has no side effects. rails assets:precompile # This needs to be executed whenever any assets are changed.
 ```